 4. Picking Out Your Card(s)

 Put the rest of the deck to the side and set the cards you’ve picked out in front of you.
 You don’t have to dive right into the reading, either.
-Spend time sitting with the cards you’ve picked and allow them to speak to you and connect with you.
+Spend time sitting with the cards you’ve picked and allowing them to speak to you and connect with you.
 Remind yourself of your intention and see if you can begin to pull meaning from the cards before you refer to any guidebook.

 5. Dive Into the Guide